victoryeo/tendermint_voter/readme.md

 ## Architecture

 The vue folder is a web frontend of the app.
-It calls the golang backend via cosmos dispathc function, as in PollForm.vue
+It calls the golang backend via cosmos dispatch function, as in PollForm.vue

 The x folder contains the module of the app, which is the voter module.